dart-lang/language/accepted/future-releases/1847 - FinalizationRegistry/proposal.md

 typedef NativeFinalizer = Void Function(Pointer<Void>);
 typedef NativeFinalizerPtr = Pointer<NativeFunction<NativeFinalizer>>

-/// [Finalizer] *may* call the given callback when objects it is attached to
-/// become inaccessible.
+/// A native finalizer which can be attached to Dart objects.
 ///
-/// This callback is guaranteed to be called: when isolate group is shutting
-/// down for each object to which the finalizer is still attached.
+/// When [attach]ed to a Dart object, this finalizer's native callback is called
+/// after the Dart object is garbage collected or becomes inaccessible for other
+/// reasons.
 ///
-/// No other promises are made that the callback will ever be called,
-/// only that *if* it is called with a finalization token as argument,
-/// at least one object registered in the registry with that finalization token
-/// is no longer accessible to the program.
+/// Callbacks will happen as early as possible, when the object becomes
+/// inaccessible to the program, and may happen at any moment during execution
+/// of the program.
+At the latest, when an isolate group shuts down,
+/// this callback is guaranteed to be called for each object in that isolate
+/// group that the finalizer is still attached to.
 ///
-/// If multiple finalizers has been attached to an object or the same
-/// finalizer has been attached multiple times to an object and that object
-/// becomes inaccessible to the program, then any number of those finalizers
-/// may trigger their associated callback.
-It will not necessarily be all or
-/// none of them.
-///
+/// Compared to the [Finalizer] from `dart:core`, which makes no promises to
+/// ever call an attached callback, this native finalizer promises that all
+/// attached finalizers are definitely called at least once before the program
-/// Finalization callbacks will happen as early as possible, without waiting
+/// ends, and the callbacks are called as soon as possible after an object
-/// for control to return to the event loop. abstract class NativeFinalizer<T> {
+/// is recognized as inaccessible. abstract class NativeFinalizer<T> {
   /// Creates a finalizer with the given finalization callback.
   ///
-  /// Note: [callback] is expected to be a native function which can be
+  /// Note: the [callback] is expected to be a native function which can be
   /// executed outside of a Dart isolate.
 This means that passing an FFI
   /// trampoline (a function pointer obtained via [Pointer.fromFunction]) is
   /// not supported for arbitrary Dart functions.
 This constructor will throw
   /// if an unsupported [callback] is passed to it.
   ///
-  /// [callback] might be invoked on an arbitrary thread and not necessary
+  /// The [callback] might be invoked on an arbitrary thread and not necessary
   /// on the same thread that created [FinalizationRegistry]. external factory NativeFinalizer(NativeFinalizerPtr callback);

   /// Attaches this finalizer to the given [value].
   ///
   /// When [value] is no longer accessible to the program,
-  /// the registry *may* call its callback function with [finalizationToken]
+  /// the registry will call its callback function with [finalizationToken]
   /// as argument.
   ///
   /// The [value] and [detachKey] arguments do not count towards those